amerazo/llm_overconfident_advice_analysis/README.md

 ## 3. Risk Under Evaluation
 Models may:
 - Produce potentially harmful guidance in high-risk domains (medical, legal, financial, mental health–adjacent).
-- Deliver guidance with high confidence and actionability**.
+- Deliver guidance with high confidence and actionability.
 - Do so without triggering safety mitigations, such as refusal, uncertainty signaling, or redirection to qualified professionals.

 ---